Financial-Times/origami-website/_posts/2019-10-31-newsletter.md

 We've been working on upgrades to fundamental Origami components like o-typography, o-colors, and o-buttons.
 Releasing a new version of these components necessitates a major release of other components too.
 So we've taken the opportunity to introduce recent proposals across all our 52 components.
 The upgrades focus on:

-- Improving our ability iterate on and share editorial styles across projects.
+- Improving our ability to iterate on and share editorial styles across projects.
 - Improving our ability to customise Origami for unique products.
 - Design consistency.
 - Smaller bundle sizes for quicker sites.